nmshd/documentation/_docs_integrate/01-connector-tutorial.md

 ## Connector: Create an Attribute

-As a prerequisite we provided an Attribute in the Connector that can be shared in the following step by executing `POST /api/v1/Attributes` with the following payload:
+In order to share an Attribute via a Relationship Template, we need to create one by executing `POST /api/v1/Attributes` with the following payload:

 ```json
 {